Blazemeter/helm-crane/readme.md

 vi values.yaml
 ```
 3. Add the Harbour_ID, Ship_ID and Auth_token in the `values.yaml` file.
-4. If the [proxy](https://guide.blazemeter.com/hc/en-us/articles/115005639765-Optional-Installation-Step-Configuring-Private-Location-s-Agents-To-Use-a-Corporate-Proxy-Optional-Installation-Step:-Configuring-Private-Location's-Agents-To-Use-a-Corporate-Proxy#h_4a05699b-fb2d-4d9b-933d-11b5e3befaca) needs to be configured, change the value for `use` to `yes` following the configuration of `http_proxy` or `https_proxy`.
+4. If the [proxy](https://guide.blazemeter.com/hc/en-us/articles/115005639765-Optional-Installation-Step-Configuring-Private-Location-s-Agents-To-Use-a-Corporate-Proxy-Optional-Installation-Step:-Configuring-Private-Location's-Agents-To-Use-a-Corporate-Proxy#h_4a05699b-fb2d-4d9b-933d-11b5e3befaca) needs to be configured, change the value for `use` to `yes` following the configuration for `http_proxy` or/and `https_proxy`.
+Make sure the values are set to `yes` before adding the proxy `path`.
 5. Change `auto_update: false` if you do not want the cluster to be [auto-updated](https://guide.blazemeter.com/hc/en-us/articles/360009897078-How-to-Enable-Auto-Upgrade-for-Running-Containers) (Not recommended though).
 6. Lastly, you can name the namespace for this deployment, just add the name in `namespace`, this helm chart will be installed under that namespace.
 7. Install the helm chart
 ```
-helm install crane blazemeter-crane --create-namespace
+helm install crane blazemeter-crane --create-namespace --namespace=bm
 ```

 ## Recommendations